 They are fortified with an army of scholastic definition, conclusions, corollaries, and propositions both explicit and implicit….
 They quibble about concepts, relations, instants, formalities, quiddities and ecceities, which a man could not possibly perceive unless like Lynceus he could see through blackest darkness things which don’t exist….
 You’d extricate yourself faster from a labyrinth than from the tortuous obscurities of realists, nominalists, Thomists, Albertists, Ockhamists, and Scotists….
 Such is the erudition and complexity they all display that I fancy the apostles themselves would need the help of another Holy Spirit if they were obliged to join issue on these topics with our new breed of theologians.
 (CWE 27: 126–7)

 On a more serious note, he voiced two objections against the dialectical disputations of the theologians: “The portentious filth of their barbarous and artificial style” obscured the meaning (CWE 3: 124), and their argumentation lacked a moral dimension.
 Scholastic disputations honed intellectual skills but failed to make better Christians of the protagonists.
-“We are not training pugilists; we are training theologians”, Erasmus says in his Methodus, “and theologians who will demonstrate what they profess in the way they live rather than in syllogisms” (Holborn: 161).
+“Well, we are training not a pugilist but a theologian”, Erasmus says in his Methodus, “and a theologian who prefers to express with his life rather than in syllogisms what he professes” (CWE 41: 452).

 He further insisted on the right of humanists, who were trained in the classical languages, to apply their philological skills to both secular and sacred writings.
 Translation and textual criticism of the Bible required philological skills, and theologians who engaged in this task “were acting in the capacity of philologists (grammatici)” (Ep.
 181: 120–5; CWE 2).